|

 process started over.

-2. Recommendation rejected with cause: Should the Crown decide not
+2. Recommendation rejected with cause: Should the Crown

-a candidate, for stated cause, it shall constitute a request to review
+decision to elevate a candidate, for stated cause, it shall constitute

-the candidate's actions as set forth in Section X.
+a request to review the candidate's actions as set forth in Section X.

 IX.
 PRESENTATION.